UNINETTSigma2/documentation/getting_started/tutorials/gpu.md

 screens.

-One question that might immediately present itself is, **if GPUs are optimized for graphics - why are they interesting for me doing scientific research?** The answer to that is of course complicated, but the short explanation is that quite a bit of scientific computation have a lot in common with graphical computations.
+One question that might immediately present itself is, **if GPUs are optimized for graphics - why are they interesting in the context of computational resources?** The answer to that is of course complicated, but the short explanation is that quite many computational tasks have a lot in common with graphical computations.
 The reason for this is that GPUs are optimized for working with pixels on the screen, and a lot of them.
-Since all of these operations are almost identical mainly working on floating point values, they can be run in parallel on simplified hardware (i.e. the GPU).
+Since all of these operations are almost identical mainly working on floating point values, they can be run in parallel on dedicated hardware (i.e. the GPU) that is tailored and optimized for this particular task.
 This already sounds quite a bit like working with a discrete grid in e.g. atmospheric simulation, which points to the reason why GPUs can be interesting in a scientific context.

 Since GPUs are optimized for working on grids of data and how to transform this data, they are quite well suited for matrix calculations.
-For some indication of this we can compare the theoretical performance of one GPU on Saga with one CPU on Betzy.
+For some indication of this we can compare the theoretical performance of one GPU with one CPU .

 | | AMD Epyc 7742 (Betzy) | Nvidia P100 (Saga) | Nvidia A100 |
 |-|-----------------------|--------------------|-------------|